jmcconocha/amplitude-institute/README.md

 ## 📞 Contact

-For more information about The Amplitude Institute or this website, please contact us at info@amplitudeinstitute.org.
+For more information about The Amplitude Institute or this website, please contact us at jmcconocga@abydosone.ltd.

 ---